2600hz/kazoo5/doc/install_rocky9.md

 ## 10. Kamailio

+Default to the 2600Hz `kazoo-kamailio` wrapper rather than the stock `kamailio` service.
+Kamailio's internal `kazoo_db` sqlite database (registrations, BLF watchers) is still in use, and the wrapper puts it on a RAMdisk by default — which is required for more than a couple hundred handsets with BLFs.

 The 2600Hz repo provides the Kazoo-patched kamailio packages:

     sudo dnf install -y kamailio-kazoo kamailio-outbound kamailio-uuid kamailio-tcpops kamailio-presence